pekka1234/ImageGenerator/README.md

 ### How to create image randomly (both black & white and color work the same way)?

-Here is a picture of a terminal after an image is created randomly:
+Here is a picture of a terminal after an image is created randomly (using randomization for each pixel seperately):

 ![Screenshot from 2022-12-18 11-54-55](https://user-images.githubusercontent.com/62663286/208291862-410f8e58-10aa-43f3-b942-b1cdf9616fba.png)